WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 ### The Nadaraya-Watson estimator

-The simplest local regression estimator is the Nadaraya-Watson estimator.
-This estimator works as follows:
+The simplest local regression estimator is the Nadaraya-Watson estimator, which works as follows:
 First pick a kernel and a bandwidth
 For each evaluation point $x$, find the "importance" of each data point $x_i$ using the kernel function